pkeesey/cloaked-robot/README.md

-This may not be worth cloning: Unless you liek a page
+This may not be worth cloning: Unless you like a basic page with like no content at all.